COVID-19 and your utilities: what you need to know

 Many non-critical programs suspended

-To help protect the health and safety of employees, and ensure the reliability of critical utility services, Utilities Kingston is suspending non-critical programs and services, until further notice.
+To help protect the health and safety of employees, and ensure the reliability of critical utility services, Utilities Kingston is suspending many non-critical programs and services, until further notice.
 We may provide some non-critical programs and services, if they can be completed safely, for example while ensuring physical distancing guidelines.
 The following are some of the programs and services that are suspended:

 - All public tours of our facilities including public access to the Water Conservation Garden.

 - Everything Drainage Workshops are cancelled.

-- Any other non-critical programs that require a visit from our employees to a home or business.
+- Any other non-critical programs that require an in-home or business visit from our employees.